raycast/extensions/extensions/raycast-wallpaper/README.md

 ## Raycast Wallpaper

+Set Raycast official wallpapers and capture for Raycast extension's metadata.

 **Commands**

 - **Raycast Wallpaper**
   - Get and set Raycast wallpapers to desktop.
 - **Random Wallpaper**
   - Set random Raycast wallpapers to desktop.
+- **Capture Raycast Metadata**
+  - Capture a screenshot for Raycast Extension's metadata.
+  - 🌟🌟🌟How to use:
+    Set a shortcut for this command, open Raycast, and run the command with the shortcut to take a screenshot.
+Screenshots will be saved in the Download directory.

 **Actions**